theolampert/foodsharing-ios/readme.md

 ## Foodsharing iOS

-A proof of concept foodhsaring client written in swift.
+A proof of concept foodsharing client written in swift.

 ### Requirements